 Because we are a blank check company, with no current active business, we believe that it is likely that we will meet the PFIC asset or income test for our current taxable year ending November 30, 2018.
 However, pursuant to a start-up exception, a corporation will not be a PFIC for the first taxable year the corporation has gross income (the "start-up year"), if (1) no predecessor of the corporation was a PFIC; (2) the corporation satisfies the IRS that it will not be a PFIC for either of the two taxable years following the start-up year; and (3) the corporation is not in fact a PFIC for either of those years.
 The applicability of the start-up exception to us will not be known until after the close of our current taxable year ending November 30, 2018.
 After the acquisition of a company or assets in a business combination, we may still meet one of the PFIC tests depending on the timing of the acquisition and the amount of our passive income and assets as well as the passive income and assets of the acquired business.
 If the company that we acquire in a business combination is a PFIC, then we will likely not qualify for the start-up exception and will be a PFIC for our current taxable year ending November 30, 2018.
 Our actual PFIC status for our current taxable year ending November 30, 2018.
 Our actual PFIC status for our current taxable year ending November 30, 2018.
-Our actual PFIC status for our current taxable year or any future taxable year, however, will not be determinable until after the end of such taxable year.
-Accordingly, there can be no assurance with respect to our status as a PFIC for our current taxable year ending November 30, 2018 or any future taxable year.
+Our actual PFIC status for our current taxable year ending November 30, 2018 or any future taxable year.